javascript-tutorial/en.javascript.info/5-network/07-xmlhttprequest/article.md

 - `loadstart` -- the request has started.
 - `progress` -- a data packet of the response has arrived, the whole response body at the moment is in `responseText`.
 - `abort` -- the request was canceled by the call `xhr.abort()`.
-- `error` -- connection error has occured, e.g. wrong domain name.
+- `error` -- connection error has occurred, e.g. wrong domain name.
 Doesn't happen for HTTP-errors like 404.
 - `load` -- the request has finished successfully.
 - `timeout` -- the request was canceled due to timeout (only happens if it was set).
 - `loadend` -- the request has finished (succeffully or not).